 Deliverable types

 oneM2M shall prepare, approve and maintain documents known as Technical Specifications and Technical Reports.
-Such documents shall be drawn up by the Technical Plenary and shall, following approval at that level, be submitted to the participating Partners to be submitted to their respective standardization processes.
+Such documents shall be drawn up by the Technical Plenary and shall, following approval at that level, be submitted to the participating Partners.

 Approval process

-Approval of Technical Specifications and Technical reports by a TSG shall normally be by consensus.
+Approval of Technical Specifications and Technical reports by a TP shall normally be by consensus.

-Where consensus cannot be achieved in the TSG a vote may be taken.
+Where consensus cannot be achieved in the TP a vote may be taken.

-When Technical Specifications and Technical Reports become sufficiently stable, they shall be put under change control of the relevant TSG.
-The further elaboration of these Technical Specifications and Technical Reports shall be achieved by change requests to be approved by the TSG.
+When Technical Specifications and Technical Reports become sufficiently stable, they shall be put under change control of the TP or relevant WG.
+The further elaboration of these Technical Specifications and Technical Reports shall be achieved by change requests to be approved by the TP or relevant WG.

 Drafting rules